 Bloom Time: Late spring through autumn

-Alstroemeria psittacina is a tuberous perennial with lush, green foliage up to 2 feet (60 cm) tall.
-From late spring through autumn, it sends up to 3 foot (90 cm) tall flower stalks, each topped with about 5 to 9 speckled flowers in a radial pattern.
-The trumpet-shaped flowers demand attention, with their unusual combination of crimson and light green.
-The blooms make excellent cut flowers, often lasting 2 weeks in a vase.
+Alstroemeria pulchella is a tuberous perennial with lush green foliage.
+It grows up to 2 feet (60 cm) tall and sends up to 3 foot (90 cm) tall flower stalks from late spring through fall, each topped with about 5 to 9 speckled flowers in a radial pattern.
+The trumpet-shaped flowers demand attention with their unusual combination of crimson and light green.

 How to Grow and Care